ariafyy/R2Base/README.md

-# R2Base: search engine for unstructured data
+# R2Base: AI search engine

 ## What is R2Base?
 R2Base a document store with semantic search and machine reading